JimengShi/Hypercube-RAG/README.md

 - `QA`: saves the question-answering pairs
 - `corpus`: save the original corpus
 - `hypercube`: construct and save hypercube
-- `baselines`: include the reproduced methods where the official codes are not available
+- `baselines`: include the reproduced methods where the official codes are not available.
+We run graph-based models included in our work using their official GitHub repository.
 - `evaluation`: compute evaluation scores
 - `utils`: helper functions
 - `qa_norag.py`: script to run LLMs without retrieval